 SIDEMEN VALLEY RICE FIELDS, EAST BALI

 Sidemen Valley is still considered the untouched part of Bali.
 Here you won’t find many tourists or souvenir shops, but rather miles and miles of beautiful rice fields.
-There are several hiking trails that take you along the rice paddies, vegetable plantations, rivers and even a small man-made waterfall.
+There are several hiking trails that take you around the rice paddies, vegetable plantations, rivers, and even a small man-made waterfall.

 The trek is easy since the path is mostly flat.
-Though, I still highly recommend that you hire a guide through Sidemen Tour and Trekking for only IDR 75k (US$ 5.35) per hour to avoid getting lost in the endless greenery!
+Though, I highly recommend hiring a guide through Sidemen Tour and Trekking for only IDR 75k (US$ 5.35) per hour to avoid getting lost in the endless greenery!

-After the hike, go to Warung Deva for lunch which serves delicious Balinese food with a view of the rice fields.
+After the hike, head to Warung Deva for lunch to eat some delicious Balinese food with a view of the rice fields.

 How to get to Sidemen rice fields?

 The Sidemen rice fields are located in East Bali, about 1.5 hours from Ubud, Kuta, or Seminyak.
 You can hire a driver from IDR 500k (US$ 35.70) or rent a motorbike for about IDR 60k (US$ 4.30) per day.